Samsung Galaxy S9 Plus Review

-Top-level connectivity means that the S9 plus is filled with the tech you’d expect, as well as dual-band 11ac Wi-Fi, Bluetooth 5.0, NFC and GPS.
+Top-level connectivity means that the Samsung Galaxy S9 Plus is filled with the tech you’d expect, as well as dual-band 11ac Wi-Fi, Bluetooth 5.0, NFC and GPS.

 There are lots of sensors as well as the pressure sensor within the screen that’s used a sort of physical home button.
-The Galaxy S9 plus still comes with features like a barometer and heart rate monitor which not several phones have.
+The Samsung Galaxy S9 Plus still comes with features like a barometer and heart rate monitor which not several phones have.

 The modification comes in the audio department because the smartphone now has stereo speakers.
 They’re still tuned by AKG and Samsung has conjointly teamed up with Dolby to offer Atmos, a feature you can toggle to provide a bigger, more spacious sound.

 They’re not the best speakers on the market however it is a lot better than before, and we’re super happy that Samsung has kept the earphone jack.